Authorisation flow actions

 The form action

-The form action contains information about the format of the additional information the user must provide and any constraints that apply (such as unpermitted special characters).
-The three types of form action are:
+The form action contains the required format of any information the user must provide, and any constraints that apply (such as forbidden special characters).

 {